 Apparently, publishers are allowed to create hundreds of open auction pricing rules for Google ad exchange, first look auctions, and remnant line items separately.
 The more complex your setup is, the more rules you’ll need, to ensure price consistency and competitive exclusion.

 Well, Google’s latest first-price auction update changes the way you create and handle floor prices.
-Shifting from second-price auction to a first-price auction cuts down the most important use case of floor prices, that is, ensuring the closing price of the auction is better (refer the example we shared above).
+Shifting from a second-price auction to a first-price auction cuts down the most important use case of floor prices, that is, ensuring the closing price of the auction is better (refer to the example we shared above).

 According to Google, this means publishers don’t need to set up hundreds of pricing rules (floor prices).
 Besides the true unified auction (Google is updating the way it conducts auction – from fragmented to unified and the auction type – from second-price to first-price) puts everyone in the same position, so the pricing rules shouldn’t be as important as it was before the update.
 We’ll leave the argument for later and let’s focus on unified pricing rules.